dfir-dd/.github/profile/README.md

 ## Who are we?

-A team of incident responders and forensic analysts, currently working at [Deutsche Telekom MMS](https://www.telekom-mms.com/) in Dresden.
+A team of incident responders and forensic analysts, currently working at [BDO Cyber Security](https://www.bdosecurity.de/) in Dresden.

 Need to contact us?
 Send a mail to <info@dfir-dd.de>.